trwaters/VegasTables/README.md

 For further documentation, refer to the header information in vegas_tables.h

-There is a C-wrapper for this code - contact me to get a hold of that.
+There is a C-wrapper for this code available.
+Just contact me to get a hold of that.